obsidianmd/obsidian-help/en/Obsidian Sync/Limitations.md

 ## How long do you keep the version history?

-We keep version histories of markdown files for up to one year before we clean it up.
+We keep version histories of Markdown files for up to one year before we clean it up.
 Attachments are kept for two weeks.

 ## How large can each remote vault be?